shotover/tokio-bin-process/readme.md

 You will need to:

-* Provide a way to set tracing to output in JSON mode. b* Handle panics as a `tracing::error!` in JSON mode.
+* Provide a way to set tracing to output in JSON mode.
+* Handle panics as a `tracing::error!` in JSON mode.
 * Ensure SIGTERM cleanly shutsdown the application and exits with a return code.

 The `cooldb` example crate is a complete demonstration of all these requirements.